niles87/Video_/README.md

 ### Future Development

 As stated before this application is still in progress but will be completed and a few small bugs worked out (the list of videos doesn't hide at the moment every single time a new video is played) soon enough.
 Write an issue if anymore bugs are found.

+### Copyright

+As far as I know the videos on this app do not have any licenses and are open source.
+If that's not the case please let me know so I can take them down.